prettier/prettier-vscode/README.md

 }
 ```

+### Plugins
+This extension support [Prettier plugins](https://prettier.io/docs/en/plugins.html) when you are using a locally resolved version of prettier.
+If you have Prettier and a plugin registered in your `package.json`, this extension will attempt to register the language and provide automatic code formatting for the built-in and plugin languages.

 ### VSCode ESLint and TSLint Integration

 `prettier-eslint` and `prettier-tslint` are included with the installation of this extension.
 There is no need for a separate local or global install of either for functionality.